After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 This is my personal experience.
 It was actually strong enough that I accidentally bleached some of my corals back then.

-I was not really aware that LEDs penetrate the water way better than other types of lighting and that I really needed a lower PAR.
+I was not really aware that LE Diodes penetrate the water way better than other types of lighting and that I really needed a lower PAR.

 After careful tweaking, I found out that I could grow SPS with ease.

-Anyway, for 46 inches of length, you should get two fixtures.
+Anyway, for a tank that is 46 inches in length, you should get two of the VIPARSPECTRA fixtures.

 They will only amount to a little above 30 inches in total.

-I keep mine at about 12″ above the surface, which provides the reef with the needed lighting coverage.
+Anyhow, I keep my fixtures at about 12″ above the water surface, which provides my reef tank with the needed lighting coverage.

 The fixture is dimmable and it is why I recommend it for all types of coral.

-You can start with LPS if you’d like and gradually add SPS when you feel ready for that.
+You can start with LPS corals if you’d like and gradually add SPS ones when you feel ready for that.

-I keep the ratio of blue to white at roughly 3 to 1 ratio.
+I keep the ratio of blue to white at roughly 3 to 1.

-Many reefers will argue that getting a Kessil a360 or a couple of AI Prime bulbs would be needed here.
+Many reefers will argue that getting a couple of Kessil A360WE or AI Prime LED bulb nests would be needed here.

-These are all high-end lights and for a reason.
+These are all high-end LED lights and for a reason.
 They allow significantly more control and customization.
+The Kessil A360WE even has an unsurpassed shimmer.
 If you’re on a looser budget these can surely be employed.

-The top LED choice for a 75-planted tank
+The top LED lights for a 75-planted tank

-The 75 gallon is wider so I suggest that you place those right underneath the fixture itself and not the edges.
-Low light plants can still make up for a beautiful green fish tank.
+The 75-gallon tank is wider so I suggest that you place the medium-difficulty plants right underneath the fixture itself and not at the perimeter of the bottom.
+Low light plants can still make up for a beautifully green fish tank.

-For a heavily planted 75 tank with more diverse choices of plants the best LED option would be the Current USA Satelite.
+For a heavily planted 75 tank with more diverse choices of plants the best LED option would be the Current USA Satellite PRO.

 You can control intensity which expands your choice of plants to grow.
 You can do a low to medium-heavily planted tank with the medium ones prevailing.